Integrating the Expected Future in Load Forecasts with Contextually Enhanced Transformer Models: Integration of the Expected Future across Electrical Energy Domains

-The case study for this research consists of two multi-year datasets, \textit{Railway} (2018-2023) and \textit{Railway-agg} (2020-2023, both captured at hourly resolution.
+The case study for this research consists of two multi-year datasets, \textit{Railway} (2018-2023) and \textit{Railway-agg} (2020-2023), recorded at different aggregation levels with different number of contextual information, both captured at hourly resolution.
 These datasets contain grid load along with relevant covariates aimed at enhancing forecasting accuracy \cite{boschPrognosenLeistungsbedarfsVolatiler2017}.
 The recorded covariates include temperature recordings, gross tonne-kilometers moved (which combines tonnage and mileage), and train counts, all derived from the timetable of the Swiss national railway traction network.
 These are used to forecast the next day's nationwide railway energy consumption at hourly basis.
+Additional details can be found in Section \ref{sec:datasets}.
 The data will be made publicly available following the acceptance of this paper.